 The gruelling race was launched in March 1984 to mark the centenary of the opening of this historic track.
 Since the first race, which fielded a mere seven runners, the event has attracted much acclaim for its toughness, its stunning scenery, challenging conditions and great camaraderie.
 The event now attracts a field of local, national and international entrants who travel from as far as Germany, New Zealand, Japan, Ireland, England and the USA.

 Entrants are given 7 hours to finish the marathon with the average runner taking 5hrs 30 mins or more.
-The fastest time the grueling endurance course was achieved by local Blue Mountains runner Ben Artup who clocked up a time of just 3 hours 15 mins in 2009.
+The fastest times for the grueling endurance course were achieved by Stu Gibson and Hanny Alston who clocked up times of just 3:14:14 and 3:34:50 respectively in 2015.

 We all have a great day, the runners, the NSW Rural Fire Service and the Six Foot Track.

 The Six Foot Track Marathon is not just held between two random points on a map - it follows a defined trail that has been there over many years and has its own history.
 The track is close to the Blue Mountains National Park (now a World Heritage Site) although the track is generally on Crown Lands.
 The Blue Mountains themselves have been inhabited for thousands of years, although evidence of this is hard to see unless you venture away from the main towns of the area into the bush.
 The Blue Mountains play a key part in early exploration attempts by white settlers in more recent times.

 You can learn more about the history of the track and the wider area, by clicking on the links below :

 - The Six Foot Track

 - Walking the Six Foot Track in 1912